artsy/palette-figma/README.md

 - Acquire write access to the file, or
 - "Copy this file to your drafts" and inspect your own editable version

+The Figma team has thoughts about allowing plugins to run on files with "view only" access, but [as of March 26, 2020 there is no progress on this feature](https://figmaplugins.slack.com/archives/CHPTY6TFD/p1572560097352400).

 ## Production build